httpie/fractional-indexing-python/README.md

 keys = generate_n_keys_between(None, 'a0', n=3)
 assert keys == ['Zx', 'Zy', 'Zz']

-# Insert 3 in between 2nd and 3rd.
-Midpoint
+# Insert 3 in between 2nd and 3rd — midpoint
 keys = generate_n_keys_between('a1', 'a2', n=3)
 assert keys == ['a1G', 'a1V', 'a1l']